 Complete each application exactly according to the directions provided.
 Failure to follow the instructions may prevent your application from being considered.

 Once your degree has been conferred, contact the Didactic Program Director to obtain signed Verification Statements.
 Verification requires up to four weeks post-graduation and students need to inform the DPD whether they would prefer to pick them up or have them mailed.
 Students should provide the appropriate address at the time of request if they would like them mailed.
-Only students pursuing the BS in Nutrition with ADA Certification are eligible to earn a verification statement after meeting the guidelines above.
-Students pursing the BS in Nutritional Sciences do not meet CADE requirements and are not eligible for verification.
+Only students pursuing the BS in Nutrition in the ACEND track are eligible to earn a verification statement after meeting the guidelines above.
+Students pursing the BS in Nutritional Sciences or Nutrition and Fitness do not meet ACEND requirements and are not eligible for a verification statement.